parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/future-care-options.md

 - **Health & Welfare LPA**: An LPA for Health & Welfare would become your voice if you were unable to make health and care related decisions.
 - **Property & Financial Affairs LPA**: Manages money, property, and financial matters.

-Having an LPA in place means that, if the time comes when you need help making choices, someone who understands your preferences can step in.
-This can relieve a great deal of stress for you and your family, knowing that someone is prepared to act in your best interests.

-If you were unable to make these decisions yourself and did not have an LPA, then professionals take this responsibility.
-The decisions must be made in your _best interests_.
-Professionals are obliged to try to find out what your wishes would have been.
-To do this, they will look for any recorded wishes and will speak to people close to you.

 <div class="video-container">
 <iframe
   width="560"